phamhuungoc1112/depot/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+TThis README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

-* Ruby version
+* Ruby version : 2.7

-* System dependencies
+* Rails version : 6.0.2.2

-* Configuration
+* yarn : v1.22.4
+  if the run fails, Please run 'yarn install --check-files' to update.

-* Database creation
+* Database creation with name "depot_data"

-* Database initialization

-* How to run the test suite
+* How to run

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+1. rails db:migrate
+2. rails db:seed
+3. rails s ==> access to "http://localhost:3000" and enjoin m
+3. user login :
+    ID : admin
+    Pass : 123